odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

         url: /destinations/india/states/rajasthan/cities/khempur/
         title: Khempur
         content: >-
-          An hour’s drive east of Udaipur is the little village of Khempur, set amid mustard and millet fields.
+          An hour's drive east of Udaipur is the little village of Khempur, set amid mustard and millet fields.
 At the edge of the village is Ravla Khempur, now a heritage hotel, famous in film as the Best Exotic Marigold Hotel.
-A large neem tree shades the family temple next to the fort.
-Khempur is famous for its beautiful Marwari horses.
+Khempur is also famous for its beautiful Marwari horses.
 A stay here therefore offers the opportunity to explore the Indian countryside on horseback.
       - type: hotel
         url: >-
           /destinations/india/states/rajasthan/cities/khempur/hotels/ravla-khempur/
         title: Ravla Khempur
         content: >-
           Ravla Khempur is a grand, two-storey haveli, pale yellow in colour, with arched windows trimmed with ornate white carvings.
-This was the place where The Best Exotic Marigold Hotel was filmed.
 With a history dating to the early 17th century, the palace was once famed for its stable of fine Marwari horses and is still home to dancing stallions, which perform when requested in front of the magnificent turreted building.
+A large neem tree shades the family temple next to the fort.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''